Andrew Molera State Park

 Named after the man who brought the artichoke to California, Andrew Molera State Park also is the home of many historic structures, including the oldest building in Big Sur.

 Andrew Molera State Park is an ideal spot for the outdoors enthusiast.
 Andrew Molera State Park has some of the most popular Big Sur hiking trails, as well as great Big Sur horseback riding and mountain biking trails.
 It is also the most reliable Big Sur surfing area.
-Both the Big Sur River and the shoreline offer great fishing opportunities.

 Andrew Molera State Park has 20 miles of Big Sur hiking trails, exploring environments from riverside to coastline and from ridgeline to meadow.
 The California State Parks website has an online trail map that provides an overview; a more detailed hiking trail map can be obtained at Andrew Molera State Park.
 Some hiking trails are ideal for the novice hiker, while others present a challenge even for the expert.
 Most have descriptive names that provide some insight into the trail's main feature.